iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     Figure 3.
 (Left) Terminal states are more concentrated after switching exploration modes.
 Figure 4 (Right) Switching policies perform better on cliffwalk environments.
 </div>

 We showcase a quick illustrative example of the ability of switching policies to concentrate terminal states more uniformly in a cliffwalk environment (Figure 4).
-The agent begins in the middle column and top row of an 11x101 grid.
-All squares aside from those in the middle column are terminal.
-When the exploitation policy is to move only downward and the behavior policies are the same as above, the agent incorporating a switching behavior policy reaches states further down the cliffwalk at a higher rate per episode.
-By concentrating the terminal states more in exploitation mode, the exploitation modes are longer, which allows the agent to reach states further in cliffwalk scenarios.
+The agent starts at the black 'x' in the middle column and top row of a 101$\times$11 grid and attempts to reach the white star at the bottom.
+All states aside from those in the middle column are terminal, and the heatmaps show the visitation frequency per episode of all non-terminal states.
+When the exploitation policy is to move only downward and the behavior policies are the usual policies in these experiments, the agent incorporating a switching policy more heavily concentrates the terminal states in exploration mode and visits states further down the cliffwalk environment at a higher rate per episode.

 Environments that incorporate checkpoint states that agents must traverse to make substantial progress may benefit from switching policies that concentrate exploration periods away from the checkpoints.
 For example, the game of Montezuma's revenge <d-cite key="ecoffet2019go"></d-cite> sometimes requires that the agent retrieves a key before advancing through a door, and the agent may achieve faster learning by concentrating exploration actions away from states near the key after that action is learned.
 One notable and emerging area of RL research that may benefit from concentrating terminal states is safe RL <d-cite key="gu2022review"></d-cite>.
 In safe RL, certain safety constraints are required during the learning and deployment process.
-In some situations, the safety constraints are closely aligned with terminal states (e.g. aerospace <d-cite key="ravaioli2022safe"></d-cite>), and concentrating exploratory actions away from terminal states may aid in achieving those safety constraints.
+In some situations, the safety constraints are closely aligned with terminal states (e.g. aerospace <d-cite key="ravaioli2022safe"></d-cite>), and concentrating exploration actions away from terminal states may aid in achieving those safety constraints.

 ### Early Exploration